Schlumbergera truncata: Description

 Special structures characteristic of cacti, called "areoles", occur between two teeth at the end of segments.
-The areoles, which have brown wool and bristles up to 3 mm long, are where the flower buds appear.
+The areoles, which have brown wool and bristles up to 3 mm long, are where the flower buds appear and additional segments grow.
 The flowers are held at a constant angle somewhat above the horizontal with the higher side different from the lower side (zygomorphic, specifically bilaterally symmetrical).
 The flowers are about 6.5–8 cm long by 4–6 cm across.
 There are six to eight tepals, which may be of various colours, including shades of red, orange, pink and white.
 The outer tepals (those at the base of the flower) are shorter and bent backwards, the inner tepals are longer and fused together at the base to form a floral tube; nectar is produced at the base of this tube.
 The lower inner petals are bent backwards so that the upper inner petals appear longer.
 Plants flower in the autumn: around May in their natural habitat, in October to November in cultivation in the Northern Hemisphere; short days and long nights are necessary to induce flowering.
+Due to its unique flowering schedule, these structures are significant for differentiating between different Cactaceae species as they affect characteristics like nectar production and function.

 A characteristic of the genus Schlumbergera is that the many stamens are arranged in two series: the inner stamens form a ring around the style; the outer stamens arise from the floral tube.
 The filaments of the stamens are white, the anthers and pollen being yellow.
 The style has six to eight lobes at its end and is dark red.
+Additionally, Schlumbergera truncata specifically has unique reproductive characteristics from that of Schlumbergera as a whole which includes varied seed development, germination, and fruit production.

 When ripe, the fruit is red, pear-shaped, and about 1.2 cm long or exceptionally up to 2.3 cm long.
 The shiny seeds are black, each with a diameter of about 1 mm.